On the Impact of Inclination-Dependent Attenuation on Derived Star Formation Histories: Results from Disk Galaxies in the Great Observatories Origins Deep Survey Fields: Data and Sample Selection

-Next, we corrected the photometry of each filter for Galactic extinction as estimated by the NASA Extragalactic Database extinction law calculator\footnote{\url{https://ned.ipac.caltech.edu/extinction_calculator}}, which uses the \citet{2011ApJ...737..103S} recalibration of the \citet{1998ApJ...500..525S} \textit{COBE}/DIRBE and \textit{IRAS}/ISSA dust maps.
+Next, we corrected the photometry of each filter for Galactic extinction as estimated by the NASA Extragalactic Database extinction law calculator\footnote{\url{https://ned.ipac.caltech.edu/extinction_calculator}}, which uses the \citet{2011ApJ...737..103S} recalibration of the \citet{1998ApJ...500..525S} Cosmic Background Explorer (COBE) Diffuse Infrared Back- ground Experiment (DIRBE) and Infrared Astronomical Satellite (IRAS) Sky Survey Atlas (ISSA) dust maps.
 This recalibration assumes a \citet{1999PASP..111...63F} reddening law with $R_V = 3.1$.
 Our extinction values were determined for the center of each field, and we do not account for any variations across each of the GOODS fields, since extinction corrections for both fields are small and variation across the fields are minimal.
 These values, the corresponding filters used in each field, and the mean wavelength of the filters are listed in Table~\ref{table:SED}.

-To include unaccounted for sources of uncertainty and systematic variations in the photometry, we added calibration uncertainties to the measured flux uncertainties that were derived by \texttt{SExtractor}, as is common when fitting SEDs \citep[e.g.,][]{2016A&A...591A...6B,2017ApJ...837..170L,2019ApJ...876....3L,2017ApJ...851...10E}.
-These calibration uncertainties are listed for each filter in Table~\ref{table:SED} as $\sigma_{\rm C}$, which are the calibration uncertainties of 2--15\% as described by each instrument's user handbook.
+To include unaccounted for sources of uncertainty and systematic variations in the photometry, we added calibration uncertainties to the measured flux uncertainties that were derived by \texttt{SExtractor}, as is common when fitting SEDs \citep[e.g.,][]{2016A&A...591A...6B,2017ApJ...837..170L,2017ApJ...851...10E,2019ApJ...876....3L}.
+These calibration uncertainties are listed for each filter in Table~\ref{table:SED} as $\sigma_{C}$, which are the calibration uncertainties of 2--15\% as described by each instrument's user handbook.
 Further, we included 10\% model uncertainties for each band when fitting the SEDs to account for systematic effects in the models \citep{2016MNRAS.462.1415C,2019ApJS..240....3H}.